Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Gauss's Principle of Least Constraint

-The{} Gauss's Principle of Least Constraint has been used in robotics to describe the dynamics of robot manipulators \cite{Bruyninckx2000a} and rigid body simulations \cite{Redon2002}.
-Wieber \cite{Wieber2006} used this principle to derive the analytic expression of the Lagrangian dynamics of a humanoid robot, but he used Euler angles to represent orientations, which result in representational singularities.
-Bouyarmane and Kheddar \cite{Bouyarmane2012} handled that problem using rotation matrices and quaternions to represent orientations, but their strategy requires additional constraints in the minimization problem \eqref{eq:GaussPrinciple}.
-In this section, we rewrite the Gauss's Principle of Least Constraint for articulated bodies, similar to the formulation proposed by Wieber \cite{Wieber2005}, but using dual quaternion algebra.
-In addition to being free of representational singularities, our formulation does not require additional constraints in the formulation of the Gauss's Principle of Least Constraints.
+This principle has been used in robotics to describe the dynamics of robot manipulators \cite{Bruyninckx2000a} and rigid body simulations \cite{Redon2002}.
+Wieber \cite{Wieber2006} uses the GPLC to derive the analytic expression of the Lagrangian dynamics of a humanoid robot.
+Bouyarmane and Kheddar \cite{Bouyarmane2012} extend Wieber's work by handling arbitrary parameterization of free-floating-base mechanisms.
+This allows using rotation matrices or unit quaternions to represent the free-floating-base orientations.
+In this section, we rewrite the GPLC for articulated bodies, similar to Wieber's formulation \cite{Wieber2006}, but using dual quaternion algebra.
+This allows a more compact and unified representation than the one by Bouyarmane and Kheddar \cite{Bouyarmane2012}.

-In the next subsection, we rewrite the constrained accelerations \eqref{eq:twist_dot_rec} as a linear function of the vector of joints velocities and joints accelerations.
-This allows solving \eqref{eq:GaussPrinciple} for the joints accelerations and, therefore, additional constraints can be directly imposed in the optimization formulation.
-On the other hand, imposing such constraints directly on the Newton-Euler formalism is arguably not as simple.
+First, we rewrite the constrained accelerations \eqref{eq:twist_dot_rec} as a linear function of the vector of joints velocities and joints accelerations.
+This allows solving \eqref{eq:GaussPrinciple} for the joints accelerations and, therefore, additional constraints can be included in the optimization formulation.
+We then define constraints to model nonholonomic mobile manipulators.
+Different from \cite{Bouyarmane2012}, we do not use Lagrange multipliers.
+Instead, we apply Udwadia-Kalaba's fundamental equation \cite{FirdausE.UdwadiaandRobertE.Kalaba1992}, which is a simpler method for solving quadratic optimization problems such as \eqref{eq:GaussPrinciple}.